vscosta/yap/docs/md/syntax.md

 @{

-@addgroup BOM BOM: Byte Order Mark
+@addtogroup BOM BOM: Byte Order Mark
 @ingroup WideChars

 From Stream Encoding, you may have got the impression that